stuartherbert/if-i-knew-then/coding-standards.md

 Take a look at the [PHP Framework Interoperability Group](http://www.php-fig.org/) website for more info.

 ## Why This Matters To Me?
+Coding standards matter to me because the way I'm working at the moment means that CI jobs will fail if the build if PSR-2 compliance isn't met.
+If the the code in the Pull Request fails the build then it won't get merged in.
+By ensuring my code meets the PSR-2 coding style I'm making sure that my code is of a good quality, readability and thus (hopefuly) maintainabile.
+I don't want to be known as *that* guy whose code is hard to work with.
+Git/SVN blame makes it easy to trace down who and when lines of code were added.
+I don't want any crazy developers hunting me down in years to come!

+I found very quickly after leaving University that what I knew about programming was just the tip of the iceberg.
+I'm lucky to work with some very, very clever guys and the amount of information I pick up off them through osmosis is huge and sometimes too much to handle.
+I'm the type of person who learns by doing, so by meeting the PSR-2 levels of coding standards I'm achieving a standard that's been set by very clever people, much clever than you and I.

+I can say for certainty that if you attend a job interview and get talking about coding standards you will get your interviewer's attention.
+Developers are a common breed, there are lots of us.
+In 2011, the [UK Higher Education Statistics Agency](http://www.hesa.ac.uk/index.php?option=com_content&task=view&id=2546&Itemid=278) stated for fact that:

+>The highest unemployment rate is seen amongst those who studied Computer science, at 14.6%.

+You have competition, my friends.
+Rise up and beat it.
+Interviews are crucial to this.
+By talking about and using practices like coding standards you're leveling up on your competition who don't.
+Computer Science graduates have a reputation for being sloppy and hap-hazard coders.
+Don't let yourself be that person!
+Prove them wrong!
+If you get people's attention by using best practices you'll stick in their memory with a positive note and that's the best thing you can achieve in a job interview.
+That's your foot in the mental doorway to a career with that company.

 ## Bio